נועה בת מירי

 Plus ça change.

-As of 15 April 2024:
+As of 30 September 2024:

 Plus c’est la même chose…

-With formal training in economics, interdisciplinary urbanism, and English writing and literature (with an emphasis on Latin American literatures), I have taught in the democratic education tradition, worked as an editorial services provider, and served a variety of nonprofits at the executive level.
+With formal training in economics, interdisciplinary urbanism, and English writing and literature (with an emphasis on Latin American literatures), I have taught in the democratic education tradition, worked as an editorial services provider, and served a variety of nonprofits in executive capacity.
 My most recent post was at the Drisha Institute, the organization where I received the bulk of my formal religious training in Tanakh and Talmud.
 My main mentors have been Rabbi David Silber and Mary Gaitskill.
 Other strong influences on my thought are the modern community of environmental humanities practitioners, the Malbim, Sor Juana, and Victor Hugo.